ryanallen/articles/markdown/UXPin/app-design-process.md

 * is interested in trying new solutions to reach her goals.
 * ...

 It's' time to take that knowledge of our users and conduct some online surveys!

-###Finding Potential Users
 We have a better understanding of our target users, but where can we find them?
 Again we can rely on the magic of search engines.
 We can find a wealth of places with our target users by searching for groups on meetup, as well as many places online, like reddit's [r/meditation](http://reddit.com/r/meditation) and [r/mindfulness](http://reddit.com/r/mindfulness).
 Here are 119 survey [responses](https://docs.google.com/a/dappergentlemen.com/spreadsheets/d/1hZ45IGdXA_4tlDz28T2l5XNe1fmfDAZgpuh9hBndXyU/edit?usp=sharing) to the [first survey](https://docs.google.com/forms/d/1hkWgiTT9adUBCBAlbLnXTdvEQbQAHT8KqchX2YQLZYk/viewform?usp=send_form) I conducted which were based on these general open-ended questions:

 * How do you do x?
 * Why did you choose x?